Resources>Blog>Antibody-Drug Conjugates (ADCs) and Drug–Antibody Ratio (DAR)

 The Trend Towards High-DAR ADCs

 Recent developments in ADC technology are pushing for higher DAR values to intensify antitumor effects.
-Enhertu, for example, has a DAR of approximately 8, which marks a shift from earlier generations of ADCs that typically had DAR values between 2 and 4.
-The rationale for higher DARs is straightforward—more drug molecules can be delivered to the cancer cells per antibody, improving overall potency.
+Trastuzumab Emtansine, for example, has a DAR of approximately 3.5, while newer ADCs such as Enhertu reach around 8.
+This shift from earlier-generation ADCs (typically 2–4) demonstrates a broader ADC platform evolution.
+The rationale for higher DARs is clear—more drug molecules can be delivered to the tumor per antibody, improving overall potency against targets such as HER2 (human epidermal growth factor receptor 2).

 The faster clearance is problematic because it limits the time the ADC can circulate and effectively target tumor cells.
 Consequently, the potential benefits of a high DAR are often counterbalanced by reduced therapeutic exposure.
 Hydrophobicity-related challenges also make it difficult to deliver the ADC in high concentrations without inducing adverse side effects.